Director of Student Life & Activities – Lauren Brutsman

 To reserve a van for a trip please contact Administrative Assistant Mary Jo Burkhard at 732-224-2391.

-Any current Brookdale employee may drive a Brookdale van, but a copy of his or her driver’s license must be on record with the College.
-Your Club must fill out a van reservation sheet that lists who is going to be going on the trip as well as an emergency contact number.
-These forms are available from Mary Jo Burkhard in the Student Life & Activities office, lower level of the Warner Center.
+Any current Brookdale employee may drive a Brookdale van, but a copy of his or her driver’s license must be on record with the office of Student Life.
+Only current Brookdale students, faculty, and staff are allowed to be passengers in the college van fleet.
+Community members are not allowed to travel via the Brookdale vans.
+Your Club must fill out a van reservation sheet that lists who is going to be on the trip, as well as an emergency contact number.
+These forms are available from Mary Jo Burkhard in the Student Life & Activities office, SLC room 101.

 If driving a Brookdale van, be sure the van is clean of all trash and that you leave gas (at least ½ tank) in the tank when you return to campus.
 Turn in any gas receipts for reimbursement.
 The office will work to ensure that all vans given out are at least 3/4 of a tank full before any trip.